 Sales and marketing expenses primarily consist of promotional and advertising expenses and salaries and benefits for our sales and marketing personnel.
 Historically, we have relied on word-of-mouth referrals for our student recruitment.
 As such, we have incurred relatively low sales and marketing expenses.
-In the 2016 fiscal year, our sales and marketing expenses primarily consisted of RMB4.3 million in promotional and advertising fees incurred in connection with promoting student enrollment.
-In the 2017 fiscal year, we entered into a donation agreement with East China Normal University, or ECNU, a university in Shanghai prominent in basic education, pursuant to which we would donate a total amount of RMB100 million to ECNU, payable over a five-year period starting from 2017.
-We expect this donation commitment and our collaboration with ECNU to positively impact our branding efforts and aid in our expansion to cities outside of Shanghai.
-Consequently, our sales and marketing expenses primarily consisted of a RMB10 million and RMB20 million donation commitment accrual to ECNU in the 2017 fiscal year and the 2018 fiscal year, respectively.
-Excluding the effect of our donation to ECNU, we expect our sales and marketing expenses as a percentage of revenues to remain relatively stable in the near future as we ramp up our promotional efforts to increase student enrollment.
+In the 2017 fiscal year, we entered into a funding commitment agreement with ECNU, pursuant to which we would provide funding of a total amount of RMB100 million to ECNU, payable over a five-year period starting from 2017.
+We expect this funding commitment and our collaboration with ECNU to positively impact our branding efforts and aid in our expansion to cities outside of Shanghai.
+Consequently, our sales and marketing expenses primarily consisted of a RMB10 million, RMB20 million and RMB20 million funding commitment accrual to ECNU in the 2017 fiscal year, the 2018 fiscal year and the 2019 fiscal year, respectively.
+Excluding the effect of our funding commitment to ECNU, we expect our sales and marketing expenses as a percentage of revenue to remain relatively stable in the near future as we ramp up our promotional efforts to increase student enrollment.